nasa/Transform-to-Open-Science/Organizing_OS_Activities/workshops/workshop_checklist.md

 - [ ] Food
 - [ ] Beverages

-More information on NASA SMD workshop guidance will be added soon.
+**More information on NASA SMD workshop guidance will be added soon!**